Flexor digitorum superficialis muscle: Innervation

-The Flexor digitorium superficialis muscle is innervated by the median nerve (C7, C8, T1).
+The flexor digitorum superficialis muscle is innervated by the median nerve (C7, C8, T1).

 Function

 The primary function of flexor digitorum superficialis is flexion of the middle phalanges of the four fingers (excluding the thumb) at the proximal interphalangeal joints, however under continued action it also flexes the metacarpophalangeal joints and wrist joint.

 To test flexor digitorum superficialis, one finger is flexed at the proximal interphalangeal joint against resistance, while the remaining three fingers are held fully extended (to inactivate flexor digitorum profundus).